oprisor-raul/devfinder/README.md

 Your challenge is to build out this GitHub user search app using the [GitHub users API](https://docs.github.com/en/rest/reference/users#get-a-user) and get it looking as close to the design as possible.

 ## Stack Utilized in the Project
 This project was primarily developed as an initiation into the intricate world of React.
 It provided a comprehensive overview features, such as the useContext and useEffect hooks.
-A cornerstone of this project was the organization of the codebase, with an emphasis on creating compact, reusable components to ensure efficiency and maintainability
+A cornerstone of this project was the organization of the codebase, with an emphasis on creating compact, reusable components to ensure efficiency and maintainability.

 [![React][React-Programming-Language]][React-url]

 ## Screenshots